UtkarshBhardwaj007/dotcodeschool-rust-state-machine/README.md

 The Genesis State is the initial state of a blockchain.
 It represents the very first block, often referred to as "block 0" or the "genesis block."
 This block is unique because it is the only block that does not reference a previous block, as it is the starting point of the blockchain.
 It contains: Initial Accounts and Balances, Network Parameters, Smart Contracts and Code, and any Configuration Settings.

 ## 5. Traits
-Traits can contain within it two things:
+* Traits can contain within it two things:
     * functions which must be implemented by the type
     * associated types
+* When you want to use a function or method that is defined within a trait, you need to ensure that the trait is in scope.
+This is because Rust requires explicit imports for trait methods to avoid ambiguity and to make the code more readable and maintainable.

 ## 6. Pallet:
 "Pallet" is a term specific to the Polkadot SDK, which refers to Rust modules which contain logic specific for your blockchain runtime.